 Why Work with Our Expert Consultants?

-Consultants at Hampton IP understand burden of proof, lost profits, incremental costs, unjust enrichment, and reasonable royalty damages.
+The consulting staff at Hampton IP understands burden of proof, lost profits, incremental costs, unjust enrichment, and reasonable royalty damages.

 Our representative trade secret cases highlight some of the engagements in which we have applied our method of calculating trade secret misappropriation damages.